 Ironically, 20 years later another 'lookalike' mistaken identity case made headlines.
 You can read about that case here.

 "The Wrong Man" still airs on American Movie Classics(AMC) channel.
+"The Wrong Woman" is a modernized version of this Hitchcock classic.

 Other places to research the real case